 - Ensure that you don’t make it too tight, as it can cause the time to break.

-By tightening and losing the line a few times can help you get the right consistency.
+Tightening and loosing the line a few times can help you maintain consistency.

-Fishing is one of the most fun sport and hobbies.
-I have been fishing since I was 5-year-old, and I know how much that time I cherish.
+Fishing is one of the most fun sports and hobbies.
+I have been fishing since I was 5 years old, and I know how much that time I cherish.
 I still go fishing, but not much frequently because I’m a workaholic nowadays.
-If you have any other queries regarding fishing, comment on it, and I’ll be happy to answer them.
+If you have any other queries regarding fishing, comment on them, and I’ll be happy to answer them.

 Setting up the fishing line right is crucial.
 If you don’t get this step right, you probably won’t get any fish at all, even if you’re using the best fish finder or you’re using the best fishing knot on your trip.
 Also, it’s not hard to set up the line.
 How to rig a fishing pole now must be the least of your worries.